piotrszymanskiCV/plane_simulator/README.md

 # READ ME
-Flight Simulator made in C++ using OpenGL
+Flight Simulator made in C++ using OpenGL made as a university project.